B2B Lead Generation Glossary

 CPL = Total Marketing Spend ÷ Number of Leads Generated

-You use this metric to compare channel efficiency and optimize budget allocation.
+Use this metric to compare channel efficiency and optimize budget allocation.
 B2B tech CPL varies significantly by channel, with different cost structures for inbound versus outbound approaches.
-CPL must be measured alongside lead quality metrics to provide meaningful performance insights, since cheap leads that don't convert waste SDR time.
+Cheap leads that don't convert waste SDR time, so CPL must be measured alongside lead quality metrics to provide meaningful performance insights rather than a number that flatters the dashboard while quietly destroying sales productivity.

 Related Terms: